CommunityToolkit/Maui.NativeLibraryInterop/README.md

 ## Community Maintained

-The long term goal is to move this repository into a community maintained space, (eg: potentially the CommunityToolkit org) and work with community owners/maintainers to add more samples and expand the slim/wrapper API surface for existing samples based on the community's needs.
+The long term goal is to move this repository into a community maintained space, (e.g. potentially the CommunityToolkit org) and work with community owners/maintainers to add more samples and expand the slim/wrapper API surface for existing samples based on the community's needs.

 ## Quick Start